microsoft/cpprestsdk/Build_iOS/README.md

 This document will walk through the steps to build casablanca and its dependencies into a form suitable for use with iOS applications.

-For this walkthrough, we assume you are working within the root directory of the casablanca project.
+For this walkthrough, we assume you are working within the 'Build_iOS' directory of the casablanca project.

     $ git clone https://git01.codeplex.com/casablanca
-    $ cd casablanca
+    $ pushd casablanca/Build_iOS

 Building OpenSSL